ivanxma/HWGenAI/README.md

-# It is HW GenAI reference
+# It is HW GenAI demo
 #

 The KB-HW-Vector code uses HeatWave 9.0 on OCI with Vector datatype and Vector functions with OCI Generative AI capability to parse web pages into segments.